tonethar/IGME-330-Fall-2021/projects/project-3.md

 ### V-B. Functional Requirements

-- At least 3 controls that affect the user experience in a significant way
+- multiple (at least 3) user interface *controls* and/or widgets so that the user can interact with the experience
-- Presets (see week 13 presets demo):
+- app data loaded from a JSON file
+  - rather than hard-coding values in your JS, data that your app depends on will be stored in a JSON file (ex. presets.json, levels.json etc) and loaded via the `fetch()` API
+  - see **presets-demo.zip** in myCourses:
   - ex.
 Game Difficulty Settings (Easy/Normal/Impossible)
   - ex.
 Audio Visualizer Settings (slider positions, radio button and checkbox state)
+  - ex.
+Conway's Game of Life patterns

 <hr>